jpower432/webhook-interceptor/README.md

 # webhook-interceptor
-A Go service to act as an Webhook interceptor
+A Go service to act as a Webhook interceptor

 ## Building instructions
 mkdir bin